terezamr/42School/README.md

-Projects developed at 42 Lisboa programming school.
+The following projects were developed during 42 school's cursus.